Healthspan therapies and interventions

 Anti-ageing drugs and regimens begin clinical trials

-Tests begin to validate anti-ageing drugs and regimens and clinical trials to delay age progression proliferate.
+Tests begin to validate anti-ageing drugs and regimens.
+In the wake of successful trials measuring indirect effects on the diseases of ageing, first clinical trials are approved to delay age onset directly.
 AI, baked into a proliferation of wearable devices, apps and trackers, allows people to personalise exercise and diet interventions to maximise their healthspan.
 Results emerge from first trials of cell and gene therapy to slow ageing in dogs.
-Rapamycin and metformin trials, along with canine and non-human primate work, yield results that begin to reveal the cellular mechanisms they act on, and elucidate the viability of mTOR inhibition as a single therapy that can knock down the dominoes of age-related conditions.
+Rapamycin and metformin trials, along with canine and non-human primate work, yield results that begin to reveal the cellular mechanisms they act on and elucidate the viability of mTOR inhibition as a single therapy that can knock down the dominoes of age-related conditions.
+Multiple approaches to senescent cells yield information about which work best under which circumstances.

 10-yearhorizon